hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/System Limits.md

 The following limits are applied to the GameSparks API and Portal.

+<q>**Fair Usage Policy!** Although the following describes the limits of the GameSparks platform, please take the time to read our [Fair Usage Policy](https://www.gamesparks.com/fair-usage-policy/).</q>

 ## Data Storage

 Data Storage  | Limit | Resource Link